webysther/jellyfin-sdk-python/README.md

 ### Easy to debug

-Debug is a missing peace in every implementation a look at, even the jellyfin team have a hard time to see what happen.
+Debug is a missing peace in every implementation I look at, even the jellyfin team have a hard time to see what happen.
-To help to remove the SDK of equation in code more complex we have a feature to allow show a `curl` command o que request.
+To help to remove the SDK of equation and for code more complex we have a feature to allow show a `curl` command of every request in the server.

 ```python
 import jellyfin